Mate Boban: President of Herzeg-Bosnia (1991–1994)

 Boban met with Radovan Karadžić, president of Republika Srpska, on 6 May 1992 in Graz, Austria where they reached an agreement for a ceasefire.
 They discussed the details of the demarcation between a Croat and Serb territorial unit in Bosnia and Herzegovina and stressed the need for further negotiations together with the European Community.
 However, the conflict continued and on the following day the JNA and Bosnian Serb forces mounted an attack on Croat-held positions in Mostar.

-Boban believed that "the Serbs are our brothers in Christ, but the Muslims are nothing to us, apart from the fact that for hundreds of years they raped our mothers and sisters."
-Boban's policies were opposed by the far-right Croatian Party of Rights (HSP).
-The president of HSP, Dobroslav Paraga, advocated a Greater Croatia with borders on the Drina River and said that any other policy "would be a disaster for both Croat and Muslim people".

 In September 1992, Boban said that "We want an independent Bosnia and Herzegovina, a joint state of three nations in which, like others, Croats will be sovereign".
 In October 1992, he emphasized that Bosnia and Herzegovina should consist of three constituent units that would be split into several regions.
 On 14 November, Boban became the president of HDZ BiH.

 Throughout late 1992, tensions between Croats and Bosniaks increased and in early 1993 the Croat–Bosniak War fully escalated.
 Clashes spread in central Bosnia, particularly in the Lašva Valley.
 In late July 1993 the Owen-Stoltenberg Plan was proposed by United Nations mediators Thorvald Stoltenberg and David Owen that would organize Bosnia and Herzegovina into a union of three ethnic republics.
 On 28 August, in accordance with the Owen-Stoltenberg peace proposal, the Croatian Republic of Herzeg-Bosnia was proclaimed in Grude as a "republic of the Croats in Bosnia and Herzegovina".
 However, it was not recognised by the Bosnian government.

 In February 1994, Boban resigned as president of Herzeg-Bosnia and was replaced by Krešimir Zubak.
 The Washington Agreement was signed in March that ended hostilities between Croats and Bosniaks.
 Under pressure from the international circles, Boban announced his withdrawal from politics.
 Dario Kordić replaced him as president of HDZ BiH.

 In May 2013, the International Criminal Tribunal for the former Yugoslavia, in a first-instance verdict against Jadranko Prlić, found that Boban took part in the joint criminal enterprise against the non-Croat population of Bosnia and Herzegovina.